sanketsaurav/assemblyai-python-sdk/README.md

 transcript.dict
 ```

-For additional background see: https://docs.assemblyai.com
+For additional background on the raw API response, see: [https://docs.assemblyai.com](https://docs.assemblyai.com)

 ## Troubleshooting